 - Giant Steps Student Leadership Conference at Wayne State Univ.
-(Academy) - Michigan Early/Middle College Association Student Leadership Conference (All grade levels) - Peer 2 Peer (All grade levels: peer leadership in mental health awareness and support) - Peer Mentoring (Returning Students in EMU classes; helping younger/newer students) - Student Leaders (Returning Students in mostly EMU classes) - Diversiteam (All grade levels: Students learning and teaching about all diversity-related topics) - Board Game Club (All grade levels) - LGBTQ Group (All grade levels: Students finding support and education around lesbian, gay, bisexual, transgender and queer/questioning issues). - BSU (All grade levels: Black Student Union, for Black students on campus) - Art Club (All grade levels: Students working on individual and group art projects). - Neutral Zone Restorative Practices Group (All grade levels: Students facilitating initiatives to enhance the ECA community and elevate student voice within the school). - Additionally, a wide range of student engagement and scholarship opportunities are announced in the weekly ECA News. - Other possibilities exist, with student-initiative and faculty support!
+(Academy) - Michigan Early/Middle College Association Student Leadership Conference (All grade levels) - Peer 2 Peer (All grade levels: peer leadership in mental health awareness and support) - Peer Mentoring (Returning Students in EMU classes; helping younger/newer students) - Student Leaders (Returning Students in mostly EMU classes; this is similar to a Student Council, plans ECA social events, volunteers in the ECA and the community) - Diversiteam (All grade levels: Students learning and teaching about all diversity-related topics) - Board Game Club (All grade levels) - LGBTQ Group (All grade levels: Students finding support and education around lesbian, gay, bisexual, transgender and queer/questioning issues). - BSU (All grade levels: Black Student Union, an affinity group for Black students on campus) - Art Club (All grade levels: Students working on individual and group art projects). - MAC (All grade levels: Muslim Association Club, an affinity group for Muslim students on campus) - TAA (Students in mostly EMU classes: Teacher Assistant Association, a volunteer group of students with formal tutoring and other teacher-assistant responsibilities in ECA classes.) - HLO (All grade levels: Hispanic/LatinX Organization, an affinity group for students who identify as Hispanic and/or Latina/Latino/LatinX). - Digital Divas (Our e-sports team, all grade levels and genders: led by an EMU professor) - Restorative Council (All grade levels: Students trained in restorative circle facilitation who help resolve disputes or address potential conflicts). - Additionally, a wide range of student engagement and scholarship opportunities are announced in the weekly ECA News. - Other possibilities exist, with student-initiative and faculty support!
 See Mrs. Jackson if you would like to look into starting a new student organization.